LAMBDA with High-Z sensor is well suited for energies above 20 keV

-As shown to the right, Cadmium Telluride has higher quantum efficiency than Gallium Arsenide at higher X-ray energies, so it is the natural choice for experiments at 60 keV and above.
-However, CdTe also strongly re-emits fluorescence photons around 25-30 keV when illuminated with higher-energy photons, which can reduce the detected signal and slightly blur the image.
+However, CdTe strongly re-emits fluorescence photons around 25–30keV when illuminated with higher-energy photons.
+This can reduce the detected signal and slightly blur the image.

-If you consider using high-Z material, contact our sales department beforehand.
-Together, we’ll find the best solution for your experiment.
+If you’re considering using high-Z material, get in touch and we’ll find the best solution for your experiment.

 Depending on the sensor material the following specifications are valid:

 | ||Si ||GaAs ||CdTe |